FlowMap: High-Quality Camera Poses, Intrinsics, and Depth via Gradient Descent: Implementation and Optimization Details

 \section{Implementation and Optimization Details}

 FlowMap is optimized on each specific scene, achieving convergence between 500 and 5,000 steps using the Adam~\cite{kingma2014adam} optimizer.
 Though per-scene optimization is key to achieving high accuracy, we find that exploiting FlowMap's feed-forward nature for pre-training yields an initialization that leads to improved convergence and accuracy, as shown in Fig.~\ref{fig:prior}.
-We use RAFT~\cite{raft} and CoTracker V1~\cite{karaev2023cotracker} to compute the optical flow and point tracks that FlowMap uses as input.
+During per-scene optimization, we use RAFT~\cite{raft} and CoTracker V1~\cite{karaev2023cotracker} to compute the optical flow and point tracks that FlowMap uses as input.
+During pre-training, in order to minimize the time spent computing correspondences, we do not use point tracks and use GMFlow~\cite{xu2022gmflow} to compute optical flow instead of RAFT.

 \myparagraph{Focal Length Regression.}

 While our soft selection approach robustly yields near-correct focal lengths, its performance is slightly worse compared to well-initialized direct regression.
 We therefore switch to focal length regression after 1,000 steps, using our softly selected focal length as initialization.